What not to move

 What to Bring (and what not) When Moving Abroad

-First, before looking for an international mover, confirm whether you need to ship everything: it might be cheaper to replace it at your destination than to pay for the cost of moving it.
-Be sure to do some research on cost of living in your destination country (see our blog post on Cost of Living Analysis).
-Our blog article, The Ikea Cost of Living, does an analysis on whether purchasing in your new destination is cost effective.
+Ready to move abroad?
+Before looking for an international mover, confirm whether you need to ship everything: it might be cheaper to replace it at your destination than to pay for the cost of moving it.
+Be sure to do some research on cost of living in your destination country (see our blog post on Cost of Living Analysis) to get an idea of whether it’ll be achievable to buy new furniture and belongings once you arrive in your new country.
+Our blog article, The Ikea Cost of Living, is also a helpful resource when trying to determine whether or not purchasing in your new destination is cost effective.

-Additionally, many electronics will not work in foreign countries without power converters and plug adapters (and some television formats differ) so consider whether it's worthwhile to take these things with you.
+- Keep in mind that many electronics will not work in foreign countries without power converters and plug adapters (and some television formats differ), so consider whether it's worthwhile to take these things with you.

-Walk through your home with a notepad, selecting what you might want to move, sell, store, or give away.
-This will help you knowing what items you will want to ship which will be useful when you start talking to moving companies and requesting quotes.
+- Walk through your home with a notepad, selecting what you might want to move, sell, store, or give away.
+This will help you know what items you will want to ship which will be useful when you start talking to moving companies and requesting quotes.

 Once you’ve determined what you’ll bring with you to your new country and what you’ll leave behind, it’s time to start thinking about shipping methods.
 Check out our guide on overseas moving container options for help getting started.